Single-cell transcriptomics: Integration

 The presence or strength of technical effects and the types of cells observed often differ in single-cell transcriptomics datasets generated using different experimental protocols and under different conditions.
 This difference results in strong batch effects that may bias the findings of statistical methods applied across batches, particularly in the presence of confounding.

 As a result of the aforementioned properties of single-cell transcriptomic data, batch correction methods developed for bulk sequencing data were observed to perform poorly.
 Consequently, researchers developed statistical methods to correct for batch effects that are robust to the properties of single-cell transcriptomic data to integrate data from different sources or experimental batches.
 Laleh Haghverdi performed foundational work in formulating the use of mutual nearest neighbors between each batch to define batch correction vectors.
 With these vectors, you can merge datasets that each include at least one shared cell type.
 An orthogonal approach involves the projection of each dataset onto a shared low-dimensional space using canonical correlation analysis.
 Mutual nearest neighbors and canonical correlation analysis have also been combined to define integration "anchors" comprising reference cells in one dataset, to which query cells in another dataset are normalized.
+Another class of methods (e.g., scDREAMER) uses deep generative models such as variational autoencoders for learning batch-invariant latent cellular representations which can be used for downstream tasks such as cell type clustering, denoising of single-cell gene expression vectors and trajectory inference.